upperlinecode/CS-and-the-City-Curriculum/react/victory.md

 ## Close

-Although we jumped into using Victory for data visualization with React, it's worth noting that it's sometimes easier to ideate a data visualization with pencil and paper before ever touching a line of code.
-This way you can ensure that the time you spend corraling data leads to a worthwhile end.

 Using a library like Victory makes it very easy to quickly spin up data visualizations.
 Equally important, the ability to source data - including live or real-time data - and visualize it can be a critical factor when relying on data and data visualizations to make good decisions.

-#### Questions for Students

-- Think about the
+And although we jumped into using Victory for data visualization with React, it's worth noting that it's sometimes easier to ideate a data visualization with pencil and paper before ever touching a line of code.
+This way you can ensure that the time you spend corraling data leads to a worthwhile end.